Bachelor of Science

 Chemists are involved in many of the following areas/industries: teaching at all levels; environmental work; patent law; food science; instrument development; forensics; clinical medicine; quality control; technology research and development; technical writing; sales and marketing of chemicals, pharmaceuticals, and instrumentation.

-The following links provide useful information about obtaining a Bachelor of Science in chemistry.
-The information can also be found in the University Catalog.
+Further information about the Bachelor of Science in chemistry can also be found in the University Catalog.

 Areas of Study